-"Guerrilla Trek is one of the newest and off beaten trail trekking routes, which trekkers through the remotest area of the western part of Nepal in Rukum and Rolpa Region."
+"Guerrilla Trek is one of the newest and off beaten trail trekking routes, where trekkers ascends through the remote area of the western part of Nepal in Rukum and Rolpa Region."

-has now become a new tourist attraction in Nepal.
-This trekking route provides one with an opportunity to meet the people who have yet to affected by commercialization. a lot of ethnicities enrich the route including Brahmin, Kshetri, Dalit, Gurung, Magar, Newar and Thakuri.
+The Guerrilla Trek has now become a new tourist destination in Nepal.
+This trekking route provides one with an opportunity to meet the people who have yet to be affected by commercialization.
+The trekking route is enriched by the ethnicities including Brahmin, Kshetri, Dalit, Gurung, Magar, Newar and Thakuri.
 As the name suggests, The Guerrilla Trek trail follows the footsteps of the Maoist guerillas during the decade-long insurgency.
 The route begins in Beni of Magdi district, goes around Bglung and passes through the Dhorpatan Hunting reserve and goes on to Rukum and Rolpa districts.
-The route was used by the Maoist insurgents during the decade-long war. the scenic beauty of this region is unmatched. one can have a breathtaking view of the Dhaulagiri range and wide meadow with pine trees. the elevation range from about 8oom at Chaurijahari to the peak of Pyutha Himal at 7,245m above sea level.
+The route was used by the Maoist insurgents during the decade-long war.
+The scenic beauty of this region is unmatched.
+One can have a breathtaking view of the Dhaulagiri range and wide meadow with pine trees.
+The elevation range from about 8oom at Chaurijahari to the peak of Pyutha Himal at 7,245m above sea level.
 This trail has now gained popularity following the publishing of the Guerrilla Trek (aka, the Shangri-La, Trek) with Dhorpatan Hunting reserve in this route especially for Camping Trek here is just some kind of house like homestay better to do in this area camping Trek.

 Highlights of Guerrilla Trek

 - Myagdi-Baglung Eco-Tourism Trek has mostly geographical variation with significant bio-divinity.

 - Largest Rhododendron forest in the world.